oluyalireuben/Loading-Bar-Animation/README.md

 ## Customization
 Feel free to customize the loading bar animation to suit your needs.
 You can modify the colors, duration, or add additional elements to enhance the visual experience.

+## Project Structure
+The project structure is straightforward:<br>
+`index.html`:Contains the HTML structure of the loading bar animation.
+`style.css`: Defines the styling and animation properties.